-Universal Robina Corporation (hereinafter referred to as "the Parent Company" or "URC") is incorporated and domiciled in the Republic of the Philippines.
+Universal Robina Corporation (hereinafter referred to as "the Parent Company" or "URC") is incorporated and domiciled in the Republic of the Philippines, and is listed in the Philippine Stock Exchange.
 The registered office address of the Parent Company is 110 E. Rodriguez Avenue, Bagumbayan, Quezon City, Philippines.